 Liz Yelling's top 10 Marathon tips

-These are the words of Liz Yelling, one of the fastest British marathon runners of all time.
+Liz is one of the fastest British marathon runners of all time.
 She made her debut in 2003, finishing eighth in the Berlin Marathon, and went on to run in two Olympic Marathons, won a Commonwealth bronze medal in 2006 and has a best time of 2:28.33 which she ran in the 2008 London Marathon.

 Here are Liz's top 10 marathon tips in the build up to this weekend's Virgin London Marathon.